daterre/Cradle/README.md

 ##Documentation

 ###Importing
-* The UnityTwine asset importer listens for any new .twee files dropped into the project directory, and proceeds to import them.
+The UnityTwine asset importer listens for any new .twee files dropped into the project directory, and proceeds to import them.

-* The asset importer treats Twee code as logic, translating it into a C# script with a similar structure (and the same file name).
+The asset importer treats Twee code as logic, translating it into a C# script with a similar structure (and file name).
 A story can be reimported over and over again as necessary; the C# script will be refreshed.
-* The generated script can be added to an object in the scene like a normal Unity script.

 ####Supported syntax
 UnityTwine supports many Twine features, but not all (yet).
 Here is a list of what works and what doesn't:

 #####Links

+Links work as expected:

 * Simple: `[[passage]]`
 * With link text: `[[text|passage]]`
 * With variable setters: `[[text|passage][$var = 123]]`